 The Future of Traditional Plastering in Modern Construction

-The future of lath and plaster looks promising, with industry experts predicting a 15% growth in traditional plastering services over the next five years.
+The future of lath and plaster looks promising, with industry experts predicting an 18% growth in traditional plastering services over the next five years based on Construction Index market analysis.
 This growth is driven by increasing appreciation for craftsmanship, sustainability concerns, and the superior performance characteristics of traditional methods.
-As modern building techniques continue to evolve, lath and plaster remains a testament to the enduring value of time-tested construction methods, offering a perfect blend of historical charm and practical functionality for contemporary homes.

 FAQ